deephdc/deep-docs/source/user/howto/train-model-locally.rst

     * having `Docker <https://www.docker.com>`__ installed.
 For an up-to-date installation please follow the `official Docker installation guide <https://docs.docker.com/install>`__.
+      As you will likely be using GPUs for training, you also have to install the `nvidia-container-toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian>`__ to make them visible from inside the container.

 1. Choose a module from the Marketplace